-"I want to confirm to you that I will be a candidate in the election for FIFA president next year," Infantino said, according to several media outlets.
+"I want to confirm that I will be a candidate in next year's election for FIFA president," Infantino said during the FIFA Congress in Vancouver, Canada, according to several media outlets.

-Infantino has already received express support from football federations in Africa, South America and Asia, which together have 111 of the 211 votes in the election.
+Infantino has already received explicit support from football federations in Africa, South America and Asia, which together hold 111 of the 211 votes in the election.

 He may serve a maximum of three full four-year terms, i.e. until 2031 at the latest.

-The 56-year-old has been criticized, especially in parts of Europe - including over FIFA's introduction of its own peace prize, which was awarded to US President Donald Trump.
+The 56-year-old has been criticized, especially in parts of Europe - including over FIFA introducing its own peace prize, which was awarded to US President Donald Trump.